garrandall/popular-music-data/tracks/superstar-paul-davis.md

   start_date: '1976-10-02'
 ---

 Bernie writes the words
 While Elton makes the music and the melody Philadelphia Freedom
 Always sounds so good to me
 Stevie, you're a wonder
 When you're singin' that perfect harmony (yeah, sweet harmony) It's hard to believe
-All the love that blind man made me see, whoa...
+All the love that blind man made me see, whoa

 Superstar
 I want to thank you for what you are, oh whoa